shivanirathore24/Learn-ReactJS/Movie App/README.md

    - Callback Function (form-2): This method uses a function that receives the previous state (prevState) and returns the new state.
 It's useful when the new state depends on the previous state, ensuring that updates are done correctly even when multiple updates happen in quick succession.
 - In both cases, this.setState triggers a re-render of the component with the updated state.

+### More on setState()
+Updated 'Moviecard.js' class component -> In the 'decStars' function, the this.setState method is used to update the component's state in React.
+1. Updating state with setState -> The components state can be updated with this.setState built-in method.
+It takes an object and merges it with the component's current state.
+If there are properties in the current state that are not a part of that object, those properties remain unchanged.
+Anytime that we call this.setState it automatically calls the render method as soon as the state changes which rerenders the component with the updated state value.

+2. Accessing previous state values -> The setState method can take a callback function as an argument which receives the previous state as a default parameter.
+This is useful in cases where we need access to previous state values to update the current state.
+3. State is Asynchronous -> The setState method works in an asynchronous way.
+That means after calling setState the this.state variable is not immediately changed.
+So If we want to perform an action after the state value is updated we can pass a callback function as a second parameter to the setState method.